CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/08-conversational-language-understanding.md

 To implement natural language understanding with Conversational Language Understanding, you create an app; and then add entities, intents, and utterances to define the commands you want the app to execute.

-1. In a new browser tab, open the Language Studio portal at [https://language.azure.com](https://language.azure.com?azure-portal=true) and sign in using the Microsoft account associated with your Azure subscription.
+1. Right click on [https://language.azure.com](https://language.azure.com?azure-portal=true) link, select **Copy link** from the context menu, then paste it into a new tab to access the Language studio portal.

 1. If prompted to choose a Language resource, select the following settings, and select **Done**: